patrickfrey/mewa/doc/faq.md

 #### How to deduce generic function arguments from the function parameter lists
 C++ can reference template functions without declaring the template arguments.
 The template arguments are deduced from the call arguments.
 I did not implement this in the example _language1_.
 For automatic template argument deduction, the generic parameter assignments have to be synthesized by matching the function parameters against the function candidates.
 A complete set of generic parameter assignments is evaluated in the process.
-This list is used as generic argument list to refer to the generic instance.
+This list is used as the generic argument list to refer to the generic instance.

 <a name="multipleTraversal"/>